storpool/python-cfg_diag/README.md

 the `ConfigStdOut` and `ConfigUnfrozenStdOut` ones will output the diagnostic messages to the standard output stream.

+For compatibility with `cfg-diag` versions 0.1.x and 0.2.x, there is also a parallel `ConfigDiag*` class hierarchy; the classes there are organized in exactly the same way as those in the `Config*` hierarchy, but they only provide a single `.diag(msg)` method that accepts a fixed, already-built, string instead of a callback function.
+These classes are deprecated and will most probably be removed in a future version of the `cfg-diag` library.

 ## Example

 Subclass the frozen `Config` class, add a program-specific field: